auriocus/VecTcl/15-vectclab.md

 s=figure()
 # a plot window appears
 $s plot $x $y with linespoints pointtype squares
-# the sine wave is plottedt with connected squares
+# the sine wave is plottet with connected squares
 {% endraw %}
 {% endhighlight %}
 The plot should look like this: